fireproofsocks/dotenvy/docs/reference/generators.md

 Once this has executed successfully, you should see the `dot.new` task as one of the available tasks when you run `mix help`.

-We have to uninstall the `phx_new` generators because `dotenvy_generators` uses the same names for its mix tasks (this may change later... stat tuned).
+We have to uninstall the `phx_new` generators because `dotenvy_generators` uses the same names for its mix tasks (this may change later... stay tuned).

 See also the dedicated instructions in the [Dotenvy Generators](https://hexdocs.pm/dotenvy_generators/) package.